taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 );
 ~~~~~~~~

 After you have done this, every child component in the whole component tree has an implicit access to the store.
 Thus every component is able to dispatch actions and to listen to updates in order to re-render.
-But not every component has to.
-How does this work without passing the store as property to each child component?
-It uses the React context API.
-You can read more about it in the [official React documentation](https://facebook.github.io/react/docs/context.html), but just to quote the documentation for now:
+But not every component has to listen to updates.
+How does this work without passing the store as props to each child component?
+It uses the provider pattern that you have got to know in a previous chapter.
+Under the hood it uses the React context API:

 *"In some cases, you want to pass data through the component tree without having to pass the props down manually at every level.
 You can do this directly in React with the powerful "context" API."*